 - Mendelssohn Violin Concerto in E-minor, Op.
 64

 Felix Mendelssohn was a product of the early Romantic period, having lived from 1809-1847.
-He was considered a child prodigy, giving his first public performance at the age of 9, and became a renown composer, pianist, organist and conductor until his death at the age of 38.
+He was considered a child prodigy, giving his first public performance at the age of 9, and became a renowned composer, pianist, organist, and conductor until his death at the age of 38.